scheme-requests-for-implementation/srfi-126/srfi-126.md

             (hashtable-set! ht key value)
             value)))

-The `hashtable-values` and `hashtable-for-each` procedures are trivial to implement in terms of `hashtable-entries`, but it is desirable that they be implemented more efficiently at the platform level.
+The `hashtable-values`, `hashtable-for-each`, and `hashtable-map!` procedures are simple to implement in terms of `hashtable-entries`, but it is desirable that they be implemented more efficiently at the platform level.

 The `hashtable-fold` procedure could be implemented in terms of `hashtable-entries`, `vector->list`, and `fold`, but it is definitely